nicejade/vue-boilerplate-template/README.md

 ## Goal and Philosophy

-For how to build medium-sized (+) VUE projects, provide some reference based on past experience.
+For how to build medium-sized (+) **VUE** projects, provide some reference based on past experience. **The latest Vue Boilerplate based on `vue-cli3` has been open source: [awesome-vue-cli3-example](https://github.com/nicejade/awesome-vue-cli3-example), If you pay attention to it, I believe it is very worthwhile** 🎉.

 ## Prerequisites